Passages & Rhythms

 art exhibitions, presentations, community dialogue, reception and proclamation of International Migrant’s Day

 art exhibition with work created by migrant workers as part of the MigARTion project

 In partnership with Migrante BC and Co.ERASGA.

-Symposium and Exhibition | December 18, 2018 – International Migrant’s Day
+Community Gathering and Art Exhibition on International Migrant’s Day

 in partnership with the Roundhouse Community Arts and Recreation Centre